Joining the Team

+The Ranger Challenge team is made up of the top cadets in the program.
 This team provides Cadets with an opportunity for some exciting and challenging training.
 Ranger Challenge is viewed as the Varsity Sport of ROTC.
 Annually, more than 300 universities nationwide, field teams to compete in a series of challenging events.

 Training for this event includes rigorous physical fitness workouts, information classes on various elements of light infantry tactics, and a weekend Field Training Exercise where rifle marksmanship, rope bridging, land navigation, and other skills are practiced.
 Events at each year’s competition continually change to keep programs on their feet to ensure they are training the Cadets to the best at everything.